marcellocamara/sensitive_clipboard/README.md

 # sensitive_clipboard

-A clipboard plugin that allows to copy sensitive content to clipboard using the new param sensitive into the Android 13 (API 33).
+A clipboard plugin that allows copy sensitive content to clipboard using the new param sensitive into the Android 13 (API 33).

 For more information about it, read the original [documentation](https://developer.android.com/about/versions/13/features/copy-paste#sensitive-content).